DevEnchanter/motivate-me/README.md

 ## About

 MotivateMe was created to provide a simple, judgment-free space for people who are struggling with motivation.
 It focuses on small, achievable steps and recognizes that sometimes even opening the app is a significant accomplishment.

+The app is fully responsive and works on any device, with special optimizations for mobile use.
+It can be installed as a Progressive Web App (PWA) for easy access from your home screen.

 ## License